nightingaleproject/vrdr-dotnet/README.md

 [![Nuget](https://img.shields.io/nuget/v/FHIRDeathRecord.svg)](https://www.nuget.org/packages/FHIRDeathRecord)

 # vrdr-dotnet
-This repository includes C# code for producing and consuming the Vital Records Death Reporting (VRDR) Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) standard.
+This repository includes .NET (C#) code for producing and consuming the Vital Records Death Reporting (VRDR) Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) standard.
 [Click here to view the FHIR Implementation Guide](http://hl7.org/fhir/us/vrdr/2019May/).
 This code also includes support for converting VRDR FHIR records to and from the Inter-Jurisdictional Exchange (IJE) Mortality format, as well as companion microservice for performing conversions.

 ## Project Organization